Cat Adoption Process

 - Post-adoption medical exam from a participating veterinary clinic

-- Sample bag of Purina Pro Plan food
+- Sample bag of Purina Pro Plan food (while supplies last)

 - Cat/Kitten Care Handbook and post-adoption support

 Most cats are available to go home with you right away.
-If you’re adopting in person, you may take your new kitty home immediately.
+If you’re adopting in person, you may be able to take your new kitty home immediately.
 For virtual adoptions, pick-ups are scheduled for as soon as possible following your adoption counseling session.
 Depending on where your new cat is being housed, you may be picking up from our Sherwood shelter, a foster home, or one of our offsite adoption locations.
 You will get all the details about how to schedule and pick-up your cat once your adoption is approved.